-Course: Attachment Across The Lifespan
+Attachment Across The Lifespan

 All of these papers are based on journal articles (1 or 2 in most cases) and if you have trouble finding any of them, I can send you PDFs.
 Most of them are easily available using Google Scholar:

 Paper #1: Karen, R. (1990).
 Becoming attached.
 The Atlantic Monthly, 265(2), 35-70.
-This paper is an excellent overview of the field.
-Due January 23, 2023
+This paper has an excellent overview of the field.

 Sroufe, L. A., & Waters, E. (1977).
 Attachment as an organizational construct.
 Child Development, 48, 1184-1199.

-Youtube clips (to supplement the articles):
+YouTube clips (to supplement the article):

-Ainsworth Strange Situation from Mark Allenby
+Ainsworth Strange Situation from Mark Allenb

 Secure, Insecure, Avoidant Ambivalent Attachment in Mothers Babies from Marie Coppola